-Today, public health officials in Island County released information about two additional adults who tested positive for the novel virus.
+On Thursday, public health officials in Island County released information about a second and third adult who tested positive for the novel virus.
 One individual is an Oak Harbor woman in her 50s.
 She is in isolation and care outside of the county.

-The other is a man in his 70s, who is also in isolation and care outside of the county.
+The other is a man in his 70s.
+He is also in isolation and care outside of the county.

 Officials at Island County Public Health were notified of the first positive COVID-19 test in the county Tuesday.
-An Oak Harbor man with coronavirus is in his 50s and is currently in care at a location outside of the county.
+An Oak Harbor man with coronavirus is in his 50s and is currently in care outside of the county.

-Island County Public Health Director Keith Higman said the department has updated its recommendations on events and gatherings based on the ever-evolving circumstances.
-The recommendations are as follows:
+Island County Public Health Director Keith Higman said the department updated its recommendations on events and gatherings based on the ever-evolving circumstances.
+They are:

 • Non-essential events should be discouraged.
-Some examples of non-essential events include, but are not limited to parades, concerts, festivals, conventions, fundraisers and similar activities.
+Examples include, but are not limited to, parades, concerts, festivals, conventions and fundraisers.

 • Cancel events involving more than 250 people.

 • Don’t cancel outdoor activities of less than 250 people, provided that people can maintain six feet of distance between each other (i.e. social distancing).

 • People in high-risk groups — like those over 60, people with underlying health conditions, and pregnant women — should avoid contact with others, including attendance at large events.

 • Implement changes to the workplace, such as maximizing telecommuting options for as many employees as possible, and implementing social distancing in the workplace within reason.